Yi-Shan-lin/th-ud-treebank-dtdp/README.md

-# Taiwanese Hokkien UD Treebank (DTDP Final Project)
+# Taiwanese Hokkien UD Treebank

-This repository contains the final project for the course **Dependency Treebank and Dependency Parsing (DTDP)**.

-It provides a small **Universal Dependencies (UD)** treebank for **Taiwanese Hokkien**, annotated with around 200 sentences from the MOE Taiwanese Hokkien Dictionary.
+This repository contains a small-scale Universal Dependencies (UD) treebank for Taiwanese Hokkien (Southern Min).

-The repository also includes code for running **cross-lingual dependency parsing experiments** using the **Stanza** library developed at Stanford University, with Mandarin as the source language.
+## Overview
+- Language: Taiwanese Hokkien
+- Annotation framework: Universal Dependencies
+- Number of sentences: ~200
+- Annotation level: POS + dependency relations
+- Annotation method: manual annotation

+## Motivation
+Taiwanese Hokkien is a low-resource language.
+This project explores whether cross-lingual dependency parsing models trained on Mandarin Chinese can be transferred to Hokkien.

+## Data
+Annotated data is provided in CoNLL-U format `data/th_ud.conllu`.

+## Experiments
+We evaluate cross-lingual parsing transfer using the Stanford NLP library (Stanza), with Mandarin UD models applied to Taiwanese Hokkien data, the result is provided in CoNLL-U format `data/pred`.

+## Tools
+- UD annotation
+- Stanza
+- Python

+## Disclaimer
+This dataset is created for academic and educational purposes only.